Everybody's Rockin'

-Everybody's Rockin' is the 13th studio album by Canadian / American musician Neil Young, released on August 1, 1983.
-The album was recorded with the Shocking Pinks (a band made up just for the occasion), and features a selection of rockabilly songs (both covers and original material).
-Running 25 minutes, it is Young's shortest album.
-Everybody's Rockin' is typical of his 1980s period in that it bears little or no resemblance to the album released before it (Trans (1983), a synth-heavy, electro-rock album), nor the one released after it (Old Ways (1985), which is pure country).
+Everybody's Rockin' is the 14th studio album by Canadian-American musician Neil Young, released on July 27, 1983.
+The album was recorded with the Shocking Pinks, a band assembled just for the occasion, and features a selection of rockabilly songs, both covers and original material.
+Running at 25 minutes, it is Young's shortest album.
+Everybody's Rockin' is typical of his 1980s period in that it bears little or no resemblance to the album released before it (1983's Trans, a synth-heavy, electro-rock album), nor the one released after it (1985's Old Ways, which is pure country).